SuperClaude-Org/SuperCodex_Framework/Docs/Developer-Guide/technical-architecture.md

 ### Agent Coordination Flow Diagram

-**Accessibility Description**: This flowchart shows how SuperGemini coordinates multiple agents for complex tasks.
+**Accessibility Description**: This flowchart shows how SuperCodex coordinates multiple agents for complex tasks.
 It flows top to bottom through four stages: Task Input (example authentication task), Detection Engine (analyzes triggers and complexity), Agent Selection (selects four agents based on complexity and domain), and Coordination Pattern (shows how four agents collaborate with the system-architect as strategic lead, security-engineer as critical reviewer, backend-architect as implementation expert, and performance-engineer as optimization specialist, all feeding into collaborative synthesis).

 ```
-        SuperGemini V4 Agent Coordination Architecture
+        SuperCodex V4 Agent Coordination Architecture

 ┌─ TASK INPUT ─────────────────────────────────────────────────────┐
 │ "Implement secure authentication with performance optimization"   │